 ERC/REC 01-07 [4], revised in 2004, listed harmonised criteria for the administrations to decide whether an exemption from individual license should be applied.
 The aim of this Decision is also to exempt PMR 446 equipment from individual licensing as it fulfils the criteria for exemption listed in ERC/REC 01-07 and to allow the carriage and use of the equipment within CEPT countries.

-ECC Decision of 3 July 2015 on the harmonised frequency band to be designated for ANALOGUE and Digital Pmr 446 (ECC/DEC/(15)05), amended on 02 march 2018
+ECC Decision of 3 July 2015 on the harmonised frequency band to be designated for ANALOGUE and Digital Pmr 446 (ECC/DEC/(15)05), amended on 02 march 2018, amended DD MM YYYY

 “The European Conference of Postal and Telecommunications Administrations,